top of page

 How Can You Profit From Your Knowledge & Passion?

-As a tool, coaching facilities the process.
-Coaching tools include models, methods, techniques and activities that ignite creativity, motivates action, and transforms thinking and behavior.
+As a tool, coaching facilitates the process to help coachees or client optimize their full potential.
+Coaching tools include questions, models, methods, techniques and activities that ignite creativity, motivate action, and transform thinking and behavior.
 As an industry, coaching is broad and overlaps in many fields.
-Major companies such as Virgin, Microsoft, and Apple incorporate coaching tools and services to develop leaders, increase productivity and ensure staff maintain high or positive moral.
+Major companies such as Virgin, Microsoft, and Apple incorporate coaching tools and services to develop leaders, increase productivity, and ensure staff maintain high or positive morale.
 There are also different domains for coaching.
 For example, there is marriage and sex coaching, solo-entrepreneur coaching, business coaching, leadership coaching, spiritual coaching, academic coaching, and personal coaching.
-Coaching is also used to support ministers, actors/entertainers, politicians, teachers, nurses and doctors, college students, as well as athletes.
-Literally, a qualified coach can be positioned in several industries or fields, both as a consultant or as a fulltime staff member.
-In summary, coaches use coaching as a process to help clients reach their potential.
-They use coaching as a tool to facilitate the coaching process, and coaching is a broad industry that can touch multiple fields.
-How does your knowledge and passion play a role?
-What you know, have learned, and feel you are purposed to carry out can be incorporated into a coaching business or coaching career.
-So, combining your background with the right coaching tools can create a profitable business for you.
+Coaching supports ministers, actors/entertainers, politicians, teachers, nurses and doctors, college students, and athletes.
+A qualified coach can be positioned in several industries or fields as a consultant or a full-time staff member.

-So, how can you benefit?
+Coaching can also help coaches become subject matter experts in a coaching approach or model, or in using coaching in a specific industry.
+You have many coaching opportunities, especially if you undergo professional training.
+A career in coaching can offer both fulfillment and financial stability.
+How can you benefit?
 By honing your skills and making sure you are an effective coach.
 Everybody is not meant to coach or manage a coaching business.
-That’s ok.
-But, if you feel this is your purpose, and you have a skillset that is ideal for coaching others, coaching may be a good professional fit for you.
+That’s okay.
+But if you feel this is your purpose and have a skillset ideal for coaching others, coaching may be a good professional fit for you.
 A good place to start is assessing and researching if and how coaching is right for you.
-You can contact Reid Ready Life Coaching if you want to learn more or talk with other professional coaches.

 References for further reading: